 Volume eyelash extensions; lashes are hand fanned, dipped in glue, and is then applied to one isolated lash.

-How long is an eyelash extensions appointment take?
+How long does an eyelash extensions appointment take?

-A new set of eyelash extensions takes around 2 to 2.5 hours, depending on the set and the technician speed.
+A new set of eyelash extensions takes around 2 to 2.5 hours, depending on the set and the speed of the technician.

 Refills take around 60 mins to 75 minutes.

 The lifetime for eyelash extensions vary.
 It depends on the natural lash cycle, product quality and how lash extensions are maintained at home.
 The lash cycle can be between 2-6 months.
 On average humans shed up to 20% of their natural lashes every 2 weeks.

 Why is home maintenance so important with lash extensions?

 Cleaning your lash extension regularly with a lash friendly cleanser is a must.
 Lash extensions are very different from natural lashes because the glue base of the extensions can easily trap dirt, dust, products, and oil.
 Being dirty for a long period of time can clog hair follicles and also become a breeding ground for mites, lice (yes, they can run around your lashes) or bacteria which causes blepharitis, stye etc… As a result, it leads to long-term hair loss.
 This is a reason why coming in for a lash appointment we recommend coming in with clean lashes.
 Cleaning make-up or other products off will not only take up precious appointment time but product residue can coat between lashes and glue causing the lash extensions to slide off faster.
 If you constantly wear mascara and eyeliner this is one of the main culprits for lashes not lasting as long.
 Visit our “Aftercare” to learn how to properly maintain your lashes.

 Why are the white part of my eyes red after lash services?